Anti-Japanese sentiment in Korea: Japan's cultural assimilation policies

 The Japanese annexation of Korea has been mentioned as the case in point of "cultural genocide" by Yuji Ishida, an expert on genocide studies at the University of Tokyo.
 The Japanese government put into practice the suppression of Korean culture and language in an "attempt to root out all elements of Korean culture from society."

 After the annexation of Korea, Japan enforced a cultural assimilation policy.
 The Korean language was removed from required school subjects in Korea in 1936.
 Japan imposed the family name system along with civil law (Sōshi-kaimei) and attendance at Shinto shrines.
 Koreans were formally forbidden to write or speak the Korean language in schools, businesses, or public places.
 However, many Korean language movies were screened in the Korean peninsula.
-In addition, Koreans were angry over Japanese alteration and destruction of various Korean monuments including Gyeongbok Palace (경복궁, Gyeongbokgung) and the revision of documents that portrayed the Japanese in a negative light.
+In addition, Koreans were angry over Japanese alteration and destruction of various Korean monuments including Gyeongbokgung and the revision of documents that portrayed the Japanese in a negative light.

 Independence movement

 On March 1, 1919, anti-Japanese rule protests were held all across the country to demand independence.
-About 2 million Koreans actively participated in what is now known as the March 1st Movement.
+About 2 million Koreans actively participated in what is now known as the March First Movement.
 A Declaration of Independence, patterned after the American version, was read by teachers and civic leaders in tens of thousands of villages throughout Korea: "Today marks the declaration of Korean independence.
 There will be peaceful demonstrations all over Korea.
 If our meetings are orderly and peaceful, we shall receive the help of President Wilson and the great powers at Versailles, and Korea will be a free nation."
 Japan repressed the independence movement through military power.
 In one well attested incident, villagers were herded into the local church which was then set on fire.
 The official Japanese count of casualties include 553 killed, 1,409 injured, and 12,522 arrested, but the Korean estimates are much higher: over 7,500 killed, about 15,000 injured, and 45,000 arrested.